shin1m/IL2CXX/README.md

 * .NET 6
 * C++17 or later

-Currently, it is built and tested only by using GCC 11.x on Linux x86-64.
+Currently, it is built and tested only on Linux x86-64.

 # How to